kore4lyf/notes/reactjs/pure_reactjs.md

 ### Required Props
-Any PropType validation can be made required by adding .required to the end of it.
+Any PropType validation can be made required by adding .isRequired to the end of it.
 These are all required:

 ```
 PropTypes.bool.isRequired